-977 ActewAGL Gas Distribution, Appendix 8.02: Return on Equity - detailed proposal, June 2015, p.
+978 ActewAGL Gas Distribution, Appendix 8.02: Return on Equity - detailed proposal, June 2015, p.
 48.

-when compared with the last 8 years.
+been between 2 and 4 per cent indicates that the ERP of 4.55 per cent is low when compared with the last 8 years.
 ActewAGL Distribution also considers that the 'flight to safety' in relation to the decreasing CGS values are very likely to have influenced the return on debt

 We agree that it is difficult to derive definitive conclusions about equity premiums from data on debt premiums, which is one of the reasons why we give this material a directional role.
-978 It is therefore unclear how ActewAGL reconciles this difficulty in extracting precision from this material with its statement that an equity risk premium of 4.55 per cent is too low.
+979 It is therefore unclear how ActewAGL reconciles this difficulty in extracting precision from this material with its statement that an equity risk premium of 4.55 per cent is too low.
 We consider that it is far from clear that a 'flight to safety' has impacted recent risk premiums.
 As noted by Partington, an alternative and equally plausible view is that low yields on Australian government securities may have driven investors to 'search for yield' with the result of decreasing risk premiums.
-979
+980